huggingface/knockknock/README.md

 ### Discord

-You can also use Discord to get notifications.
+Thanks to [@watkinsm](https://github.com/watkinsm), you can also use Discord to get notifications.
 You'll just have to get your Discord channel's [webhook URL](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 #### Python